We’ve had FIVE covid related lockdowns. Full of long, bleak days.

 Otherwise, absolutely nothing going on in my head.

 Some long, bleak days seem to take forever.
 Stretching out into infinity, writing the same words over and over again because I got distracted in the middle.

-Some days I can’t seem to get anything done because Pretty Girl wants a snck, or to go out side, or to play with me.
+Some days I can’t seem to get anything done because Clever Girl wants a snack, or to go out side, or to play with me.
 (Or as she’s about ready to go into heat, perhpas something else…)